-Coronavirus: Countries shut borders over new variant in southern Africa
+Coronavirus: Countries shut borders over new South Africa variant

 - Lesotho

-Singapore, Italy and Israel have placed all of those nations, plus Mozambique, on their red lists.
+Singapore, Italy and Israel are among those who have also placed Mozambique, on their red lists.

 The Head of the European Commission, Ursula von der Leyen, is proposing the whole of the EU put on the "emergency brake" and stop flights from the region.